 What are the Advantages and Disadvantages of the Median?

-The median is a commonly used measure to determine the central tendency of a data set.
+The median is a frequently used measure to determine the central tendency of a data set.
 In this article, we have already mentioned some of the advantages and disadvantages of using this key figure.
 In this section, we want to summarize the points again and also include a few new aspects.

 Advantages